tjizep/treestore/README.md

  12. Very Efficient sparse collumn storage due to 11 and differencial encoding

- 13. High perfromance usually more than 200% on tpc-h (HammerDB)
+ 13. High performance - usually more than 200% on tpc-h (HammerDB)

 Building
 --------